Process management

 - List variables

-Match if the customer selected fewer than a particular number of options in a List Option block.
+Match if the end user selected fewer than a particular number of options in a List Option block.

 4. In the Value field, enter or select a value for the variable that you want to use to target users.